PlasticRanger

 UV Resistant and Withstanding Elevated Temperatures: Copper pipes do not corrode and can easily handle extreme temperatures.
 They are UV resistant and also resist bacteria buildups helping to keep your water clean.
 Because of this, it can be placed even in places with direct sunlight.

-Better Looking: This might be useful for some people or not useful, but copper piping looks much better than plastic piping, usually white in color.
+Better Looking: This might be useful for some people or not useful, but copper piping looks much better than plastic piping, usually white.

 Contaminated Water: Although copper piping keeps your water free from bacteria, there are healthy chances some of that copper is more than likely to end up in your water.
 That makes the water a little difficult to digest, and many experts have suggested that copper in your water is supposedly bad for your health.